kazurayam/KS_ObjectRepositoryGarbageCollector/docs/index.md

 You can find that in the `Object Repository` there are 15 Test Objects defined.

-**Problem** : There are 15 Test Objects defined, whereas 11 Test Objects are used by the Test Cases.
-So 15 minus 11 = 4 Test Cases are not used.
-In other words, there are 4 garbages. *Can you tell which Test Object is garbage?*
+**Problem** : There are 15 Test Objects defined, whereas 11 Test Objects are used by Test Cases.
+15 minus 11 = 4 Test Objects are not actually used by Test Cases.
+In other words, there are 4 garbages. *How can you tell which Test Objects are garbages?*

 This sample Katalon Studio project has just 15 Test Objects.
-It is exceptionally small scale.
-I believe that many Katalon users have larger projects with 50 Test Objects, 100, 200, …​ possibly even more.
-The more Test Objects you have, the more you would have garbages.
+It is a small project.
+I believe that many Katalon users have larger projects with 50 Test Objects, 100, 300, …​ possibly even more.
+The more Test Objects you have, the more garbages you would have.
+The more garbages you have, the more it is difficult to remove them. *Large scale Katalon Studio projects always contain a lot of garbages.*

-The garbage Test Objects will make it difficult to maintain the Katalon projects clean & fit.
-Users want to see the list garbage Test Objects so that they are confident that they can remove them safely.
-Unfortunately Katalon Studio does not provide any feature that let us know the list of garbages.
+The unused Test Objects make it difficult to maintain Katalon projects clean and readable.
+Users will want to remove the garbages safely with confidence.
+Therefore they will want a tool that provides a list of unused Test Objects. *Unfortunately Katalon Studio does not provide a tool to find garbages.*